Left: Scheme of Studsvik LOCA test facility Right: Microstructure of fragmented nuclear fuel, Studsvik

 Related external links

-SCIP: Czech Republic, Finland, France, Germany, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom and United States
+SCIP: Czechia, Finland, France, Germany, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom and United States

-SCIP-2: Czech Republic, Finland, France, Germany, Japan, Korea, Norway, Russian Federation, Spain, Sweden, Switzerland, United Kingdom and United States
+SCIP-2: Czechia, Finland, France, Germany, Japan, Korea, Norway, Russian Federation, Spain, Sweden, Switzerland, United Kingdom and United States

-SCIP-3: China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Norway, Russian Federation, Spain, Sweden, Switzerland, Ukraine and United States
+SCIP-3: China, Czechia, Finland, France, Germany, Hungary, Japan, Korea, Norway, Russian Federation, Spain, Sweden, Switzerland, Ukraine and United States

-SCIP-4: China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Russian Federation, Spain, Sweden, Switzerland, United Kingdom, Ukraine and United States
+SCIP-4: China, Czechia, Finland, France, Germany, Hungary, Japan, Korea, Russian Federation, Spain, Sweden, Switzerland, United Kingdom, Ukraine and United States

 SCIP: July 2004 to June 2009